 We’re in a time of historic challenge and opportunity for public schools.
 Navigating a global pandemic, uniting communities and seizing the moment for transformative change will require extraordinary leadership.

-When applications nearly doubled last year for our 5-year Holdsworth Partnership – from 23 to 43 – it was clear that demand for developing strong leaders is great.
+When applications nearly doubled last year for our multi-year Holdsworth Partnership – from 23 to 43 – it was clear that demand for developing strong leaders is great.

 We believe Holdsworth can do more to support and grow leaders who will rise to the occasion and widen opportunities for all of Texas’ 5.5 million public school students.

 Together with the multi-year Holdsworth Partnership, the new offerings will allow us to increase our reach from 19 to 38 districts across Texas that collectively serve 1.1 million children and employ 152,000 faculty and staff.

 The Holdsworth Leadership Collaborative is an 18-month program designed to help district leaders build a strong bench of principals who are ready to step into school leadership positions when they arise.

 We’ve found that aspiring principals need more opportunities within their own districts to learn, grow and prepare for these critical roles, and when given support and guidance, district leaders can design and develop systems that make this possible.

 Over 18 months, a team of three – the superintendent and two district leaders – will attend learning sessions at The Holdsworth Center’s Campus on Lake Austin.